West Hartlepool R.F.C.: Mini and junior

-West have a very successful mini & junior set up with teams from Little Deers to under-18 with a large percentage going on to represent Durham County & The North.
+West have a successful mini & junior set up with teams from Little Deers to under-18 with a large percentage going on to represent Durham County & The North.

-West Little Deers we’re introduced in 2017 and are for children aged 2–6 – introducing them to Rugby.
+West Little Deers were introduced in 2017 and are for children aged 2–6, giving them an introduction to rugby.

 Rivals

 In the 1990s when West Hartlepool were in the top leagues there was a rivalry with Newcastle Gosforth (now the Newcastle Falcons).
-However the real derby matches were with Hartlepool Rovers.
-Even though Rovers have always been in lower league, the historical Boxing Day match between the sides has continued and Rovers have always given West Hartlepool good competitive matches, beating West in the 2008 Boxing Day derby but West have won all the other years.
+However, the real derby matches were with Hartlepool Rovers.
+Even though Rovers have always been in lower league, the historical Boxing Day match between the sides has continued and Rovers have always given West Hartlepool good competitive matches, beating West in the 2008 Boxing Day derby, but West have won all the other years.
 In recent years the games have come down to the last few seconds or injury time before the eventual winners were known, with side line conversions winning or losing matches.